jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-android/README.md

 * Latest [Android Support Library](http://developer.android.com/tools/support-library/index.html) and [Google Play Services](http://developer.android.com/google/play-services/index.html)

 ###1.
 Prepare Maven Libraries
 This quickstart is designed to be built with Maven.
-It requires the JBoss Mobile Add-on Maven repository and Google libraries.
+It requires the JBoss Unified Push Maven repository and Google libraries.

-You must have the JBoss Mobile Add-on Maven repository available and Maven configured to use it.
-For more information, see the [JBoss Mobile Add-On documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Mobile_Add-On/) or the README distributed with the JBoss Mobile Add-on Maven repository.
+You must have the JBoss Unified Push Maven repository available and Maven configured to use it.
+For more information, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/) or the README distributed with the JBoss Unified Push Maven repository.

 Google does not ship all the required libraries to Maven Central so you must deploy them locally with the helper utility [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) as detailed here.